SchwarzIT/onyx/apps/showcase/content/en/components/05.data/data-grid/index.md

 Re-usable type with options

 #default
 Options can be defined for a custom column type that can then be set per data grid to customize how the column type is rendered.
 This is especially useful for re-usable types that are used across multiple data grids.
-The following examples defines a "tag" column type that can be used in multiple data grids but can be customized via options to change the tag properties (color, icon etc.) based on the row data.
+The following example defines a "tag" column type that can be used in multiple data grids but can be customized via options to change the tag properties (color, icon etc.) based on the row data.

 :component-example{name="TypeRendererOptions" layout="grow"}
 ::